opuseleven/xlsx-to-GeoJSON-converter/README.md

 # xlsx-to-json-converter
-Python script to convert an xlsx excel file to json format.
+Python script to convert an xlsx excel file to GeoJSON format.